confidential-containers/cloud-api-adaptor/src/cloud-api-adaptor/ibmcloud/ROKS_SETUP.md

 popd
 ```

-Run the following command to confirm that the operator and cloud-api-adapter have been deployed:
+Run the following command to confirm that the operator and cloud-api-adaptor have been deployed:

 ```bash
 kubectl get pods -n confidential-containers-system